Mesothelioma Fatigue and Muscle Weakness

 - Taking high-calorie and nutrient-dense nutritional supplement

-Physical activity, using the muscles, can slow or reverse tissue loss.
-This may be difficult depending on the symptoms and stage of the cancer, but even limited activity can help.
+Physical activity and using the muscles can slow or reverse tissue loss.
+This may be difficult depending on the symptoms and cancer stage, but even limited exercise can help.
 Patients may work with a physical therapist to improve muscle mass.

-Fatigue can be more difficult to manage, especially if the main cause cannot be identified or if there are multiple factors.
+Fatigue can be more difficult to manage, especially if doctors cannot identify the main cause or if there are multiple factors.
 Addressing muscle weakness may be the first step, though.
 If contributing factors can be identified, such as pain or anemia, treating them may help.

 Other strategies and therapies may help reduce fatigue and improve energy:[5]